nodeshift/docker/README.md

 ## Using `Dockerfile-run`
 The Dockerfile-run template creates a Docker image using a multi-stage build that:

-* Retrieves your dependencies and compiles any native add-ons using the node:14 image
+* Retrieves your dependencies and compiles any native add-ons using the `registry.access.redhat.com/ubi8/nodejs-14:latest` image
-* Copies your dependencies into the node:14-slim image for reduced size
+* Copies your dependencies into the `registry.access.redhat.com/ubi8/nodejs-14-minimal:latest`image for reduced size
-* Runs your application under the `node` user

 The template also makes the following assumption about your application: